SugarCon 2015: UnCon Recap

 - SugarCRM News: SugarCRM Introduces Sugar 7.6; Integrates World-class Business Process Management Directly into CRM

 Mobile Framework SDK

 SugarCRM announced plans for Mobile CRM SDK that will allow customers and developers to greatly extend the SugarCRM mobile possibilities.
 The SDK will help partners and integrators to customize and extend the mobile version of SugarCRM, including specialized SDK support for each of the targeted platforms (iOS and Android).
 Mobile development is near and dear to our hearts at UpCurve Cloud so we are looking at this development with great anticipation.

 Did you attend UnCon last week and see something that we missed or have thoughts on some of the notes we posted?
-Leave a note in the comments with your information to start a dialogue.
+Reach out to our team here.